Give that canned cranberry sauce the boot. Orange cranberry sauce has a wonderful balance of tart and sweet. Plus, it takes only minutes to make.

 The eighties were a weird time for food.
 With mashed potatoes made from dried flakes, gravy from a shelf-stable packet, and canned green beans covered in canned soup, you would think we were living in a post-apocalyptic world where fresh produce didn’t exist.
 In those days, I only saw cranberries in a gelatinous cylinder, coming out of a tin can with its signature slurp-plop sound.

 Truth be told, my ten-year-old self didn’t mind the cranberry log with the aluminum can marks still on its exterior.
-And I thought green beans were far superior when they were salty and limp Del Monte, as opposed to the kind we picked fresh in the summer.
+And I thought green beans were far superior when they were French cut, salty and limp Del Monte, as opposed to the kind we picked fresh in the summer.

 But nowadays, it seems strange that there were so many shortcuts for food that is simple to make.
 It’s not difficult to whip up a batch of mashed potatoes straight from the tuber or to spend 15 minutes at the stove making cranberry sauce.